Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 In that case, the Standard Horizon GX1700W is our most recommendable unit.
 Don’t get it twisted.
 This radio isn’t cheap in any way- price and construction design.
 Rather, it mashes up all the vital features of high-end radio into a user-friendly model that you’ll use confidently right out of the box.

-By the same breath, it comes ready for bracket or flush mounting.
+By the same breath, it comes ready for a bracket or flush mounting.
 What most people like is that you only need to connect it to an antenna (not provided) and you are ready for the waters.

 It also came as a surprise to realize that the GX1700W comes with a built-in GPS and GPS compass.
 Well, GPS isn’t anything new to most Standard Horizon VHF radios.
 But getting it at the price of this radio is downright unbelievable and a real steal.